 - 1.5 Sharing something you’ve learned in conversation

 - 1.7 Conversations about travel

 - 1.8 Conversations about food

 When couples watch the same (or at least 1-2 of the same) shows, it creates a time, place, and space for the two of you to take part in a relaxing activity together that you both enjoy.

 Not only does it pretty much guarantee spending time together, but it is much more enjoyable to bounce your thoughts on the show(s) off of one another and to hear their perspectives.

 There’s an added bonus if you watch something comical because laughing together will strengthen your bond and help to draw you closer.

-When two people watch a show or a movie toghether, when they get into the program they, most of the time, naturally shift their brainwaves into alpha.
-If you are watvhing the show with your significant other then the two of you shift into the alpha brainwave frequency together, which creates coherence, and therefore, a connection between you on a sub-conscious level.
+When two people watch a show or a movie together, when they get into the program they, most of the time, naturally shift brainwaves into alpha.
+If you are watching the show with your significant other then the two of you shift into the alpha brainwave frequency together, which creates coherence, and therefore, a connection between you on a sub-conscious level.